Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-9.md

 ## Introduction

-Contoso Traders, a leading trading platform, is committed to delivering secure and efficient software solutions.
+Contoso Traders, an e-commerce platform, is committed to delivering secure and efficient software solutions.
 In this challenge, as a DevSecOps engineer, you are responsible for ensuring the security of your applications throughout the development lifecycle.
 Your organization has recently adopted Microsoft Defender for Cloud to enhance the security posture of your DevOps pipelines.

 Your task is to implement Microsoft Defender for Cloud DevOps security measures by configuring the necessary GitHub actions within your created GitHub repository, viewing the scanned results, and connecting your GitHub environment to Microsoft Defender for Cloud.